gabrielamalec/NYC-collisions-analysis/README.md

 # NYC-collisions-analysis

-The goal of the project was to analyze data on vehicle collisions in New York City.
+The goal of the project was to analyze data on vehicle collisions in New York City. <br />
+All visualizations were created using Altair.

 ##